-I have wanted an ergonomic keyboard for years.
+I wanted an ergonomic keyboard for years.
 What I didn't want to do is become an expert on them.
 My initial plan had been to ask someone in the know what switches to pick, and just going with whatever they said.
 Turns out none of the people I know IRL knew anything about this topic.
 Eventually it started to look like I can't choose one with any degree of confidence without learning something about them first.
 In this post I'm summing up my adventure, what I learned on the way, and some of the things I wish I knew when I started. 😊

-> It seems all of the (ergonomically) good ones, like the ZSA's Moonlander, are mechanical.
+It seems all of the (ergonomically) good ones, like the ZSA's Moonlander, are mechanical.
 I never cared about mechanical keyboards or switches, and I doubted I'd really appreciate the difference.
 But when I'm about to spend 300€-400€ on a keyboard, I wouldn't dare pick one of the 11 types blindly and hope I won't hate the result.

 After months of vacillating, I finally gave in and ordered a key tester and a sample of all of the ZSA's switches.
 Heads up: I won't be describing all of the various issues and confusion I'd worked through, because that'd take way too much time and bore you to death.
 There will be plenty of simplifications.

 Of course nobody can tell you what a switch is like over the internet - you can't even communicate what they sound like over a video, not to mention all the other parameters.
 These are just my impressions.

 Some things were exactly as expected - I suspected I'd like the feel of the 'clicky' switches, but I can't imagine working on them all day.
 It took me a while to realize some of them clicked once, and some clicked twice - once when pressed down, once when released.
 I found I like that way too much. 😄